Large-SALE-pop-up-on-a-website

 Underhand tactics include creating a fake sense of urgency or scarcity to push for a quicker sale.

-Using tactics like these will make visitors wary and less likely to trust your brand — which could be disastrous for you.
+Using tactics like these will make visitors wary and less likely to trust your brand.

 Take care with autoplay videos